Bulat-Ziganshin/EasyProtoBuf/codegen/OPTIONS.md

 codegen --descriptor-set tutorial.pbs >tutorial.pb.hpp
 ```

 Descriptor-set input is useful when descriptor files are already available or when `protoc` is needed to resolve imported field types that the embedded parser cannot link.
 Definitions of imported C++ types are not emitted; they must be available to the generated header separately.
+Fully qualified Protobuf names map to absolute C++ names in their package namespaces.
 See [Packages and C++ namespaces](GENERATED_CODE.md#packages-and-c-namespaces) for the generated names.

 Each descriptor set must currently contain exactly one `FileDescriptorProto`.
 Avoid `protoc --include_imports` until target-file selection is implemented.